Greyson Lambert

-Greyson Bryce Lambert (born February 7, 1994) is a former American football quarterback and baseball pitcher, who began his college football career at the University of Virginia, where he spent three seasons playing for the Virginia Cavaliers.
+Greyson Bryce Lambert (born February 7, 1994) is an American former football quarterback and baseball pitcher, who began his college football career at the University of Virginia, where he spent three seasons playing for the Virginia Cavaliers.
 After the 2014 season, he transferred to the University of Georgia and played two seasons for the Georgia Bulldogs.
-Following his career with Georgia he signed with the Texas Rangers of Major League Baseball (MLB) but was cut before playing for the team in 2017.
+Following his career with Georgia he signed with the Texas Rangers of Major League Baseball (MLB).

 Early years

 Lambert attended Wayne County High School in Jesup, Georgia, where he was teammates with Tre' Jackson.
 In his three varsity seasons, he had 4,282 passing yards and 38 touchdowns.
 He was rated by Scout.com as a four-star recruit and was ranked among the top quarterbacks in his class.
 He committed to the University of Virginia to play college football.

 College career

 Virginia

 Lambert redshirted his first year at Virginia in 2012.

 As redshirt freshman in 2013, he appeared in seven games, passing for 340 yards with one touchdown and two interceptions.
 Lambert took over as Virginia's starting quarterback in 2014.
 Overall, he started nine games, completing 154 of 261 passes for 1,632 yards with 10 touchdowns and 11 interceptions.